Utah State vs. New Mexico NCAA Football Odds, Plays and Insights | November 26, 2021

 New Mexico Stats and Trends

-- The Lobos have been underdogs by 15.5 points or more five times this season and covered the spread once.
+- The Lobos have covered the spread once this season when underdogs by 16.5 points or more (in five chances).

-- New Mexico's games this season have hit the over on three of 10 set point totals (30%).

 - The Lobos have turned the ball over two more times (18 total) than the Aggies have forced a turnover (16) this season.